KennyThomas/Theory-Of-Algorithms-Project/README.md

 <b>Can you design an algorithm that, given enough time,will find input messages that give each of the possible 512-bit strings?</b>

+The SHA-512 produces 512 bits so there would be 2⁵¹² possible outputs which works out to be 1.340780793e+154 combinations.
+Doing research into how a hash algorithm could be broken I found the Pigeonhole Principle and the Birthday Paradox to be promising.
+The Birthday Paradox states that if 366 people attend a birthday there would be a 100% chance there would be a shared birthday as there are only 366 days in a year containing February 29th which is a leap year.
+So if we applied this paradox to the SHA-512 algorithm it would be possible to design an algorithm that will find each of the possible 512- bit strings.
+This is also known as a Birthday attack.
+The Pigeonhole Principle states that if 20 pigeons are put into 19 boxes, one of these boxes will contain two.
+Bringing this into the SHA512 if we compute more combinations we would find each of the possible 512-bit strings.

 ### Q3